Sabrina Wu: Life and career

 Wu was born and raised in Ann Arbor, Michigan.
 Their parents immigrated to the United States from China.
 Wu attended high school at Greenhills School and played on the basketball team.
 They first became interested in comedy at age 16 after watching Gabriel Iglesias' Hot and Fluffy special and began performing stand-up at high school talent shows.

-They continued to perform stand-up comedy as an undergraduate student at Harvard University and were co-president of the Harvard College Stand-Up Society.
+Wu continued to perform stand-up comedy as an undergraduate student at Harvard University and was co-president of the Harvard College Stand-Up Society.
+They also performed with the improv group On Thin Ice and were a member of the Signet Society and the Harvard Lampoon.
 Wu took one semester off to intern for The Daily Show.
-They graduated with a degree in psychology in 2020.
+They resided at Dunster House and graduated with a degree in psychology in 2020.

 Wu's first screenwriting job was as a staff writer for the first season of the Disney+ series Doogie Kameāloha, M.D.
 They performed a stand-up set on The Tonight Show in 2022.

-Wu is a lead character in the 2023 feature film Joy Ride opposite Stephanie Hsu, Ashley Park, and Sherry Cola.
-They also act in a main role in the upcoming Lauren Ludwig comedy pilot for FX.
+Wu played a lead character in the 2023 feature film Joy Ride, co-starring with Stephanie Hsu, Ashley Park and Sherry Cola.
+They also have a main role in the upcoming Lauren Ludwig comedy pilot for FX.
+Wu performed in a stand-up set on the Netflix comedy showcase Verified Stand-Up.
+In 2024 they appeared on an episode of Abbott Elementary as substitute teacher Mx.
+Cassidy Geoffrey.

 Wu resides in Brooklyn.
-They are nonbinary.
+They are non-binary and use they/them pronouns.